 Making this homemade dressing is so much easier than you might have imagined.
 Let me tell you how.

-Add all ingredients to a mason jar or small bowl to mix, add small amounts of salt and pepper.
-I like to start with ½ teaspoon of salt and ¼ teaspoon black pepper.
+Add all ingredients to a mason jar or small bowl to mix, and add small amounts of salt and pepper.
+I like to start with ½ teaspoon of salt and ¼ teaspoon of black pepper.

 Mix it all together.
 I like to use a whisk for this, but you can also use a fork if you like.
 You can also use an immersion blender, but that seems a little excessive to me.

 Taste the dressing and add salt and pepper as needed.
 If you like it a little more sweet, this will be fine like it is, if not, add a little more.

 If you aren't using it right away, store it in the fridge in an airtight container for up to 7 days.

 In 5 minutes your creamy apple cider vinaigrette dressing is done!
 I love this easy recipe.

 You can also add fresh herbs to this dressing if you like.
 Tarragon would be delicious or even ginger.
 I kept this one plain, but do what you like!